-Provider: In-Network Provider: Out-of-Network Payment: You pay \$20 Copayment per visit.
-Payment: You pay \$20 Copayment per visit and the balance of billed charges.
+Provider: In-Network Provider: Out-of-Network Payment: After Deductible, You pay 20% of the Allowed Amount.
+Payment: After Deductible, You pay 20% of the Allowed Amount and the balance of billed charges.

 Chiropractic and osteopathic spinal manipulations are covered.